Secrets to Making Perfect Chocolate Covered Strawberries at Home

 You can just dip your berries in chocolate and they’ll be great!
 But if you want to get a little more fancy there are things you can add right after you dip them.
 You can add a drizzle of white chocolate (this also comes in Melts), toffee pieces (one my my favorites), graham cracker crumbs, sprinkles, nuts, mini M&Ms and more!
 If you’re doing this with your kids or on a date you can have a few little bowls of toppings and decorate as you go!

-Store your berries in the fridge until you’re ready to ready them!
+Store your berries in the refrigerator until you’re ready to eat them!
+I’ll just pop them in the fridge for a few minutes to help set them if I’m in a rush to deliver them too!
 I’m so excited to spend my first married Valentine’s Day this year dipping chocolate covered strawberries!
 I’m trying to eat healthier this year so I decided to opt for the fruity dessert as opposed to my regular cookie and ice cream option.